 2013 was marked by one of the biggest failures of its creators – they decided to allow posting Youtube comments from your Google+ profile only, which at the time required your real name and surname.
 This restriction has been lifted the following year.
 In addition to that, there was no way to reply to old pre-Google+ comments.

 In 2015, the situation got better for YouTube, with the comments no longer requiring a Google+ profile.
 But it got worse for Google+, as it continued disintegrating, launching Google Photos and Google Hangouts as two standalone products for photos and communication, no longer requiring a profile on this quasi-social pseudo-network.

 What will happen to Google and Google+ now?

-For better or for worse, Google+’s death throes, accompanied by a subdued wailing, will continue until August 2019.
-During the period of this middle-ground between Life and Death, users will be offered to backup their data, most of which was probably last modified well before Barack Obama was re-elected.
+For better or for worse, Google+’s death throes, accompanied by a subdued wailing, were set to continue until August 2019.
+During the period of this middle-ground between Life and Death, users were to be offered to back up their data, most of which was probably last modified well before Barack Obama was re-elected.

 When it comes to politics, a one-party government is not the favored type.
 Killing off Google+ officially means serious attempts to establish an opposition to Facebook have failed.
 And with Facebook owning 4 out of 5 most popular social media apps, it’s hard to think we will see a challenger anytime soon.
 Even a synthesis of Snapchat and Twitter could not possibly fill these shoes that only Google could have, with its immense advantage of already having billions of users.
 The best case scenario is that it stays solid in the B2B segment, providing a means of communication for businesses who use Gmail on a daily basis and want to expand their options with Google+’s functionality.
 And with it comes the hope of being informed about future privacy issues – even potential ones.